froala/KMSFroalaEditorBundle/README.md

 ###Concept: Image upload

 This bundle provides an integration of the [Froala image upload concept](https://editor.froala.com/concepts/image-upload) to store your images on your own web server.
-Files are uploaded in the web/upload folder.
+Files are uploaded in the web/upload folder by default.

 If you want to use your own uploader, or change the upload folder, you can modify the configuration: